TLSNotary in React/Typescript with tlsn-js

 Run a local notary server and websocket proxy (Optional)

 The instructions above, use the PSE hosted notary server and websocket proxy.
-This is easier for this Quick Start because it requires less setup.
+This is easier for this quick start because it requires less setup.
 If you develop your own applications with tlsn-js

 , development will be easier with locally hosted services.
 This section explains how.